CRL SHAREHOLDER ALERT: Jakubow - GuruFocus.com

-NEW YORK, June 23, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Charles River Laboratories International, Inc. (NYSE: CRL).
+NEW YORK, June 28, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Charles River Laboratories International, Inc. (: CRL).

 To receive updates on the lawsuit, fill out the form: